TransforMED Transitions to a Division of the American Academy of Family Physicians

 Monday, March 27, 2006

-LEAWOOD, Kan. – After careful consideration of the business and financial implications, the TransforMED business operation recently transitioned from a for-profit subsidiary corporation to a division of the American Academy of Family Physicians (AAFP).The new structure will allow TransforMED to:
+LEAWOOD, Kan. – After careful consideration of the business and financial implications, the TransforMED business operation recently transitioned from a for-profit subsidiary corporation to a division of the American Academy of Family Physicians (AAFP).

 Despite the change, TransforMED's mission remains unchanged – to provide ongoing consultation and support to primary care practices across the country looking to transform to the new model of care outlined in the Future of Family Medicine report.
 The company is moving forward as scheduled with a "proof-of-concept" National Demonstration Project, for which the pilot practices will be announced in early April of this year.

 # # #

-Founded in 1947, the AAFP represents 115,900 physicians and medical students nationwide.
-It is the only medical society devoted solely to primary care.
+Founded in 1947, the American Academy of Family Physicians represents 134,600 physicians and medical students nationwide, and it is the only medical society devoted solely to primary care.

-To learn more about the specialty of family medicine, the AAFP's positions on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
-For information about health care, health conditions and wellness, please visit the AAFP’s award-winning consumer website, www.FamilyDoctor.org(www.familydoctor.org).
+To learn more about the AAFP and family medicine, visit www.aafp.org/media.
+Follow us on Twitter,(twitter.com) and like us on Facebook.
+For information about health care, health conditions and wellness, visit the AAFP’s award-winning consumer website, www.familydoctor.org(familydoctor.org).